 Large UK companies are required to report their levels of greenhouse gases (GHG) emissions in their annual report and accounts.
 This obligation is for Scope 1 (direct) and Scope 2 (indirect) emissions, only to the extent that emissions are the responsibility of the Company.
 Direct emissions originate from combustion of natural gas and fleet vehicles, whilst indirect emissions are based on purchased electricity.
-Scope 3 emissions are included below only to the extent that the Company is responsible for purchasing the fuel.

 Emissions are calculated following the UK Government GHG Conversion Factors for Group Reporting 2020 and UK Government Environmental Reporting Guidelines.
 Emissions are based on the Group's UK sales and operations.
 An intensity ratio of carbon dioxide equivalent (CO2e) per £1m of revenue has been selected which will allow a comparison of performance over the time and with other similar types of businesses.
-The data below represents the GHG emissions from the UK disposal Quickline for the period up to the 10 June 2021 and shows a 36% reduction in the selected intensity rate compared to the previous year.
+The data below represents the GHG emissions from the UK disposal of Quickline for the period up to the 10 June 2021.
 Continuing UK operations comprising only central and head office functions emit less than 40MWh and are regarded as a low energy user.
 Accordingly, no emission or energy consumption figures for the Company are included in the following table.
+Carbon emissions for non-UK subsidiaries are not reported.

-2021 Tonnes CO2e 2020 Tonnes CO2e Source of Emissions Direct Emissions - Scope 1 - Gas and Vehicle fleet 113 193 Indirect Emissions - Scope 2 - Electricity 3 10 Indirect emissions - Scope 3 - Employee cars - 5 Gross Emissions 116 208 Turnover - UK discontinued operations £m 3.2 3.7 Tonnes CO2e per £1m of revenue 35.6 55.6 Energy consumption used to calculate emissions - MWh 846 469
+2022 Tonnes CO2e 2021 Tonnes CO2e Source of Emissions Direct Emissions - Scope 1 - Gas and Vehicle fleet - 113 Indirect Emissions - Scope 2 - Electricity - 3 Indirect emissions - Scope 3 - Employee cars - - Gross Emissions - 116 Turnover - UK discontinued operations £m - 3.2 Tonnes CO2e per £1m of revenue - 35.6 Energy consumption used to calculate emissions - MWh - 846